OlegDzhuraev/Modifiers/README.md

 There is a **Modifier** class, which contains of user-defined parameter types, you can flexible change it.
 Every buff or other thing has its own Modifier.
 Modifier is a simple ScriptableObject, so every modifier is just an asset in project folder.

-There also **Modifable** class, which you can add for your character/weapon/etc. It contains basic params of this object (something like default Modifier), and can be affected by adding/removing other modifiers from code.
+There also **Modifiable** class, which you can add for your character/weapon/etc. It contains basic params of this object (something like default Modifier), and can be affected by adding/removing other modifiers from code.
 Modifable is a MonoBehaviour, it can be added to your objects by drag n drop.

-You can access Modifable parameters with a simple API and get values of your params - it automatically will summarize all modifiers, added to this object, and return final value, actual for this param.
+You can access Modifiable parameters with a simple API and get values of your params - it automatically will summarize all modifiers, added to this object, and return final value, actual for this param.

 All these parameters can be edited or added/removed at all without any code and project recompile.